Metahuman: Origins

 DC Comics presents two conflicting accounts of the origins of the metagene.
 The 1995 Xenobrood mini-series shows the alien Vimanian race claim credit for the introduction of superpowered alien genetic matter into human DNA.
-The Vimanians forced their super powered worker drones to mate with humanity's ancestors Australopithecus afarensis and Homo erectus to create a race of superpowered slaves.
+The Vimanians forced their superpowered worker drones to mate with humanity's ancestors Australopithecus afarensis and Homo erectus to create a race of superpowered slaves.

 Later, in Road to Dark Nights: Metal (2017), the Joker revealed to Duke Thomas that the term "meta" originated from a rudimentary hospital program used to automatically flag Nth Metal toxicity found in a person's bloodstream, similar to iron or zinc, with "meta" being short for "metal".
-This natural toxicity is the "variant" that changes the individual's DNA results in the metagene and its various heightened abilities and powers.
+This natural toxicity is the "variant" hat changes the individual's DNA, resulting in the metagene and its various heightened abilities and powers.

 Metahuman as classification

 The terms "meta" and "metahuman" do not refer only to humans born with biological variants.
-Superman and Martian Manhunter (aliens) as well as Wonder Woman (a near-goddess) and Aquaman (an Atlantean) are referred to in many instances as metahumans."It can refer to anyone with extraordinary powers, no matter the origins and including those not born with such power.
+It can refer to anyone with intrinsic extraordinary powers, no matter the origins, and including those not born with such power.
+Superman and Martian Manhunter (aliens) as well as Wonder Woman (a near-goddess) and Aquaman (an Atlantean) are referred to in many instances as metahumans.
 According to Countdown to Infinite Crisis, roughly 1.3 million metahumans live on Earth, 99.5% of whom are considered "nuisance-level".
 The other 0.5% are what Checkmate considers alpha-, beta- and gamma-level threats.
 For example, Superman and Wonder Woman are categorized as alpha-level, while Metamorpho is considered a beta-level and Ratcatcher is considered gamma-level.

+In 2026, the DC Comics website stated that metahuman was a label rather than a stable taxonomic category: "If you're looking for consistent parameters on what does or doesn't count as a metahuman, you're not gonna find them."
+Within the comics, the editorial stated that whether being a metahuman was defined by "the scope of the powers or their nature... depends who you ask".
+Specifically in relation to the films and TV series, it said "The line seems to be drawn at intrinsic powers versus extrinsic powers.
+If your powers come from an accessory you can take on and off, you're not a metahuman.
+But if you have a cybernetic implant, that does classify you as a metahuman."